moorepants/eng122/content/pages/syllabus.rst

 Classwork         10%
 Homework          20%
 Midterm           20%
-Final             20%
+Final             25%
-Project           30%
+Project           25%
 ================  ===

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu

 Classwork
    There will be in class quizzes and computational exercises.
 These will be sometimes be graded for participation and sometimes for correctness.
+You may have to finish the activities we started in class outside of class and submit with your homework that week.
 Homework
-   Weekly homework will be assigned from the book which will be due before class the following week in the mechanical engineering homework **drop box A** in Bainer Hall.
+   Weekly homework will be assigned which will be due before class the following week.
+You will submit these through bicycle.ucdavis.edu.

-.. _Design Projects: {filename}/pages/projects.rst
+Midterm and Final
+   You will have to complete two in class exams.
+Project
+   You will be assigned an individual design project that will be due the last week of lecture.

 Canvas
 ======

 We will make use of Canvas for the course.
-Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **ENG 122 001 FQ 2016**.
+Log in to canvas.ucdavis.edu_ with your Kerberos ID and passphrase then select **ENG 122 001 FQ 2017**.

 We will be using several features in canvas: